Qrllll/chess_cpp/README.md

 1) if it is a pawn, stores whether it had double stepped (will be used to determine the validity of en passant for the next move)
 2) if it is pawn moving diagonally to an empty square = en passant. properly handles the capturing by removing the captured pawn as movePieceRaw dosent cover capturing pieces that arent on the final destination.
 3) if it is a king moving 2 colums  = castling. properly handles the movement of the rook and king as there is 2 pieces moving at the same turn, and stores whether it is a king or queen side castle.
-4) if it is a pawn moving towards the opponent's side, handles the promotion with function call choosePromotionPiece() and stores the promotion info.
+4) if it is a pawn moving towards the opponent's side, handles the promotion with function call choosePromotionPiece() and stores the promotion info, or if it was from a save file, skips the prompt to ask for the promotion and instantly promotes
+note: the property giveCheck in only made true in tryMakeMove as it requires to check if the king is check in the next player's turn.

 bool isEnPassant()